particle-iot/docs/src/content/reference/device-os/firmware.md

 {{/if}}

 {{#if has-nrf52}}
-On mesh devices, flow control is available on Serial1 D3(CTS) and D2(RTS).
+On Gen 3 devices (Argon, Boron, Xenon), flow control is available on Serial1 D3(CTS) and D2(RTS).
+If you are not using flow control (the default), then these pins can be used as regular GPIO.
 {{/if}}

 {{#if xenon}}